MinsooKim142/Currency-Management-App-iOS/README.md

 the Currency Management Application allows users to efficiently gain information and manage world currency.
 Developing this iOS application, I obtained extensive skills of Swift and XCode as well as utilizing Mac OS.

+## Skills Obtained
+Conducting this project I was able to obtain the ability to utilize XCode, Swift, and Mac OS in order to create an iOS application.
+Furthermore, I gained UI and UX development skills by designing and creating an application.

 ## Demo

 <img src="https://user-images.githubusercontent.com/99574068/178650093-52db9c06-aa19-4916-9c33-6a9116b9ed33.gif" width="500" height="1083.225">